 - Independent Practice – These courses often discuss things like licensure, contract negotiation and regulatory issues.
 You might also explore different types of screenings, diagnostics and procedures.
 Other topics might delve into the preventative side of health care and the NP’s role in disease management.

 POPULATION FOCUSES FOR NURSE PRACTITIONER PROGRAMS

-Apart from core courses, NP students may choose to study a specific population group from among the followingv:
+Apart from core courses, NP students may choose to study a certain population group from among the following:

 - Family (Across Lifespan)

 - Women’s Health Gender Related